 One of the most distinguishing features of the Moab desert is the enormous sandstone towers which stand proudly atop their bases like ancient sentinels.
 To the vertically inclined, these pillars represent the ultimate challenge, and an unsurpassed sense of accomplishment.
 The AMGA-certified guides at Moab Desert Adventures have the experience and expertise to help you reach these incredible summits, and our advanced climbing skills allow us to offer a wider array of options than any other service in the region.
 Below are some of the towers that we guide, but not all.
 If you have something specific in mind, such as a larger group of people, a different tower, or perhaps a link-up of two or more towers, please contact us for details!

 Check out this amazing footage!
 A perfect first tower!
 With nearly 500 feet of exposure, and four awesome pitches of diverse climbing, Ancient Art's corkscrew summit is a journey you won't forget.
 As a great introduction to tower climbing, the grade of 5.8 reflects the vast majority of the climbing, with the more difficult moves being easily bypassed.
 The classic summit pitch requires a delicate walk across a narrow ridge to the "diving board," the price of entry to the corkscrew summit and a dinner- tray-sized perch above one of the area's most spectacular desert landscapes.
 Standing fully up on the summit is surreal!
 Ancient Art is truly one of the most fun (and outrageous!) tower climbs in the Moab area.
-Check out this video of MDA's owner, Nate, guiding two journalist friends if you’d like to see more of the climbing on the tower.
+You can also check out this video of MDA's owner, Nate, guiding two journalist friends if you’d like to see more of the climbing on the tower.

 Castleton Tower, the centerpiece for our logo, is a fitting representative of tower climbing at its best.
 Standing alone overlooking a hundred miles of desert and sky, it is a perfect tower.
 This four hundred foot sandstone giant presents a wonderful day-long adventure that involves an exhilarating approach, four to five pitches of challenging crack and face climbing, and one of the finest summits in the world.
 The most popular routes to the top are the Kor-Ingalls (5.9) and the North Chimney (5.9), both of which offer the various array of quintessential blue-collar crack climbing.
 If you're up for the North Face, you'll be in for one of the finest 5.11 crack routes in the region.
 Either way, you'll certainly feel the effort after this one!